t-data-h/trino-on-k8s/README.md

 Trino and Hive on Kubernetes
 ============================

-Kustomize and supporting scripts for running a Hive Metastore in Kubernetes using S3 and MySQL.
+Kustomize and supporting scripts for running Trinodb (prestosql) and a Hive Metastore in Kubernetes using S3 and MySQL.

 ## Deploying the Hive Metastore to K8s